-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the proposed use of the enzyme phospholipase A1 from GM A. niger as a processing aid in the degumming of vegetable oils most likely outweigh the associated costs.
+FSANZ's assessment at the call for submissions stage was that the direct and indirect benefits that would arise from permitting the use of this enzyme as a processing aid for the proposed technological purpose would most likely outweigh the associated costs.
 No further information was received during the consultation process that changed that assessment.